real2two/discordeno-template/README.md

 A bot template for discordeno.

+**Warning: I don't recommend using the message command supported template, because it's filled with bugs and issues.**

 ## Read for interactions only template

 This version of the template combines chat input interactions and message commands together, which is something many bot developers won't need.